Polymer/old-docs-site/index.md

 - next-generation web application framework built upon these core technologies called the **_Toolkit_**.
 </ul>

-As browsers begin to implement these features natively, this polyfilled platform layer will become smaller and smaller.
+As browsers begin to implement these features natively, this polyfill platform layer will become smaller and smaller.

 <figure id="architecture-diagram">